-There are a total of 21 counties, including the city of Zagreb, which doubles as a county and as a city, although there are only 20 county seats in the county assembly.
+There are a total of 21 counties, including the City of Zagreb, which doubles as a county and as a city.
+However there are only 20 county seats in the county assembly.

 Counties are the primary territorial subdivision of Croatia.
 These regional self-government units have a large degree of autonomy.
 Croatia is currently undergoing a process of decentralisation of power from the national level to the regional level.
 Thus, many administrative tasks are gradually being transmitted to the counties.
 The county assembly (županijska skupština) is the county's representative body.
 The assembly is composed of members elected by direct universal suffrage for a four-year term.
 The county assembly elects the county's executive leadership and decides on the yearly budget.

 The county prefect (župan) is the county's executive body.
-The prefect represents the county in external affairs and presides over its executive government.
+He/she represents the county in external affairs and presides over its executive government.

-- ▶ Education
+- Education

 - ▶ Health services

-- ▶ Regional and town planning
+- Regional and town planning

-- ▶ Economic development
+- Economic development

-- ▶ Traffic and traffic infrastructure
+- Traffic and traffic infrastructure

-- ▶ Maintenance of public roads
+- Maintenance of public roads

 - Issuing of building and renting permits

-Local level: 484 communities (koinotites) and 39 municipalities (dimoi)
+Cyprus is a unitary state composed of communities (koinotites) and municipalities (dimoi).